 Boost your matching gift efforts with Double the Donation to allow donors and organizations to easily learn about and collect matching gifts from employers as part of your peer-to-peer fundraising campaign.

-Donorbox integrates with Double the Donation to offer you an all-in-one solution for your peer-to-peer fundraising efforts.
+Donorbox integrates with Double the Donation to offer you an all-in-one peer fundraising platform.

 Key fundraising features: